-Council will be working with the local community to revitalise the Samford Road shopping strip, making sure it is an attractive, connected and safe centre for locals and visitors.
+Council will be working with the local community to revitalise the Samford Road shopping strip.
+The project will make sure it is an attractive, connected and safe centre for locals and visitors.

-This is part of Council's commitment to creating a city of neighbourhoods, a key principle of the recently released Brisbane's Future Blueprint, with vibrant suburban centres for our local communities.
+This is part of Council's commitment to creating a city of neighbourhoods, a key principle of Brisbane's Future Blueprint.
+The strategy includes creating vibrant suburban centres for our local communities.

 Community consultation and engagement